“Well… This is surreal. But fantastic.”

 Those words enabled me to continue, and I sometimes say those very words to my students: “Tell yourself you’re doing a good job.”

-Each year I have my students write essays based on Marlo Thomas’s book The Right Words at the Right Time… It’s a book of essays by all different kids of people: Whoopi Goldberg, Rudi Giuliani,Sally Ride, Jay Leno, Mia Hamm… just dozens and dozens of people who wrote essays about a time someone gave them the right words at the right time.
+Each year I have my students write essays based on Marlo Thomas’s book, I admit I use paper grader to speed up the marking process….
+It’s a book of essays by all different kids of people: Whoopi Goldberg, Rudi Giuliani,Sally Ride, Jay Leno, Mia Hamm… just dozens and dozens of people who wrote essays about a time someone gave them the right words at the right time.
 It might have been a person who gave the words, or a song, or even a children’s book.
 Jay Leno wrote about “Mike Mulligan and his Steam Shovel.”
 We read some of these essays in class as models, and I asked my students to write their own essays about the right words at the right time.

 Some of my students took to it right away, and surprised me be how honestly they wrote about hurts they’d experienced that someone was able to heal them from.
 Others, I am sad to say, couldn’t think of anything to write.
 I asked those students, “No one has ever complimented you or given you a piece of advice?
 No children’s books or song lyrics have ever helped you get through a tough time?”
 And some of them said “No,” and that No speaks volumes to me.

 How do you go through life without someone complimenting you, boosting you up, giving you good advice?
 For some students, teachers represent the only compliments, the only good advice, they ever get.
 Even for our students who already have a lot of “right words” coming their way, teachers can add a few choice ones.
 At its best, teaching is the art of giving students the right words at the right time, and tonight has been the right words at the right time for me.